 Students are required to produce two performances in Year 11, one solo and one as part of a group, totalling between 4 and 7 minutes.
 All students MUST receive tuition on one instrument (either in school with one of our outstanding peripatetic teachers or, if you wish, with a teacher outside school; although if this is the case we can take no responsibility for progress and/or success) and must take part in at least one musical ensemble.
-If, by the end of the course, students can perform pieces of Grade 5 standard they can achieve full marks (due to a difficulty scale), but beginners can still achieve up to a Grade B in this section.
+If, by the end of the course, students can perform pieces of ABRSM/Trinity/RockSchool Grade 5 standard they can achieve full marks (due to a difficulty scale), but beginners in Year 10 can still achieve up to a 6 in this unit.